 Chemicals and salts found in some detergents can be bad for plants and soil, so if you use grey water for gardening, you may wish to stick to all-natural detergents or collect only the machine’s rinse water.

 While it’s not always a practical option, in some areas a rainwater tank can be used to supply water to your washing machine and make a big difference to your home’s water usage.
 Tank water can also be used for gardening and flushing toilets.

 Head to a Laundromat

 It may not be your first choice or instinct, but you can save water by using a laundromat or community laundry room.
 A nationwide study by the EPA shows residents with washers and dryers in their apartments do many more, smaller and less-efficient loads.
 On average, an apartment with an in-unit washer wastes approximately 8,500 gallons of water per year on laundry.
 For a 150-unit building and that's 1.275 million gallons of wasted water per year.

 The reason that laundromats result in water savings is that the machines are typically larger capacity and more clothes can be washed in each load.
 Also, the inconvenience of going to a central laundry trains us to be more efficient in our laundry habits.

 08 of 08

 Use Concentrated Detergents

-This is a small step in water conservation but if everyone choose concentrated detergents, billions of gallons of water could be saved.
+This is a small step in water conservation, but if everyone chooses concentrated detergents, billions of gallons of water could be saved.
 Concentrated detergents work beautifully and avoid the expense of manufacturers adding water and spending money to ship expensive bottles.